 (c) Reasoning: This includes the logical application of comprehended and retained material.
 The ability to grasp object relations, relations of ideas, the ability of analysis and synthesis, and convergent and divergent thinking are included in this area.
-The reasoning is a style of higher order complex mental ability.
+Reasoning is a style of higher-order complex mental ability.

 (d) Evaluation: This means reaching an outcome, conclusion, and implication, after reasoning, analysis and logical thinking have been applied.
 The evaluative style helps the individual’s problem-solving ability and insight and foresight regarding problems.
 This is most helpful usually while dealing with other persons and social situations like group conflicts and communal tensions.

 Tips, Hints, Tricks, and Shortcuts to solve mental ability questions